 What Is Os Trigonum Syndrome?

-An os trigonum is a small extra bone in the back of the ankle.
-Up to 15 percent of people have this extra bone, it usually does not cause any symptoms.
+An os trigonum is a small extra (accessory) piece of bone in the back of the ankle.
+While up to 15% of people have this extra bone, it usually does not cause any symptoms.
 It may be present only on one side but can be found in both feet.
 An os trigonum

-A patient can experience pain and stiffness in the back of the ankle and pain when pointing the toes.
-It also can be associated with pain when moving the big toe because the big toe tendon runs close to the os trigonum at the ankle.
-Often symptoms are
+Frequently, people experience a deep achy pain at the back of the ankle and pain when pointing the toes.
+It also can be associated with pain when simply moving the big toe because the big toe tendon runs close to the os trigonum at the back of the ankle.

-worse when patients are active and improve with rest.
+Often symptoms are worse when patients are active and improve with rest.
 As it is quite deep at the back of the ankle, swelling is not common.

-Patients usually are treated at first with rest, ice, anti-inflammatory medication, and possibly immobilization.
-Sometimes an injection of numbing or steroid medications may help to relieve the pain as well as confirm that the pain is coming from this
+Patients are usually successfully treated with rest, ice, anti-inflammatory medication, and occasionally immobilization in a walking boot.
+Sometimes an injection of steroid medications will be considered to relieve the pain and settle the inflammation.

 Risks and Complications